22 Armenian Dishes You’ll Love (+ Our Fave Armenian Food)

 For decades, the preparation of this dish signaled the arrival of spring in Artsakh, with the entire family participating in the process.

-It is a complete vegan and Lent-friendly dish full of chopped greens, where the balance of sour, herb, and bitter notes should always be achieved.
+It is a completely vegan and Lent-friendly dish full of chopped greens, where the balance of sour, herb, and bitter notes should always be achieved.

 Greens are mixed and matched, then stuffed into a paper-thin flatbread, which then cooks on the stovetop.
 Don’t be confused in case you can’t identify a single herb in jingyalov hats, because it might include more than 40 herbs in different recipes!